L1n3el0t/project-plan/README.md

 4. Write-up- My application on stored procedures are completed when I successfully call these procedures from the methods that gets an id from customers and resevations through my service classes.
 My plan is to create a migration that specifically uses a stored procedure that will select all of its data from the customer database, therefore maintaining its intended functionality while being able to make data modifications easier.
 I would then use CustomerService and change the logic in GetCustomerById method to call the migration that uses stored procedure.
 While I have pretty much implemented its logic, I also plan to create another migration for the reservations database and add a stored procedure while maintaining its data.
 I plan to create a method in ReservationService that will get a reservation from an id and use hat method to call the migration that handles the sp logic for the reservation database.
 Along with what I've mentioned, once I update the database and navigate SQL ServerObject explorer and go to Databases < RestaurantManagerContext < Programmability < Stored Procedures and see the file spGetCustomerById and test the database schema, it confirms that a stored procedure has been used and the applicaion itself is using a stored procedure in its database.
 5. Test plan- Run app, go to details; edit and delete customer and reservations
 # Week 16 - Deployment
-1. Feature- Delpoying to Azure App Service
+1. Feature- Delpoying app to Azure App Service
-2.
+2. Goal-
+3. Checklist Criteria-
+4. Write-up-
+5. Test plan-